liuzhousi/FPGC4/Documentation/docs/specs.md

 - 25MHz CPU clock
 - 6.63MHz GPU clock
 - 16MiB external SPI flash (QSPI with continous read mode) @ 25MHz.
 32bit addresses.
-Used as ROM
+Used as ROM, but has option to switch to direct access where it is connected to an SPI bus in the Memory Unit.
 - 32MiB SDRAM @ 25MHz.
 32bit addresses.
 Readable and writable.
 Used as main memory
 - ~16.4KiB VRAM (SRAM).
 Combination of 32, 9 and 8bit addresses (three seperate modules)
 - 2KiB internal ROM for the Bootloader.
 32bit addresses